PIesPnuema/Scripts/docs/GETTING_STARTED.md

 - This is a global variable the scripts will need to link the scripts inside lib directory.
 To set this varible open the terminal and add the following command to you .bashrc file.

-Replace `your/path/to` with the path where the scripts repo lives.
+Replace `your/path/to` with your path to the scripts repo.
 EX: `~./.local/bin/Scripts/lib`.
 ```bash
     # env variable path to dependancy for Scripts repo in .bashrc ----------------